1. In a bowl or a mixer, place the flour, salt, sugar, and vinegar and mix them together.

 For the Filling:

-1. In a frying pan, pour the olive oil, and when it heats up, sauté the onions.
+1. In a pan, pour the olive oil, and when it heats up, sauté the onions.
 Add the greens and continue sautéing until the greens wilt.